Phase-shifted remote photoplethysmography for estimating heart rate and blood pressure from facial video: Related work

-Conventional methods for extracting rPPG signals analyze subtle variations in color intensities of facial regions using image processing and mathematical modeling. \cite{poh2010advancements} computed pulse waves by averaging RGB channels, and independent component analysis was conducted to extract rPPG signals.
-On the other hand, \cite{lewandowska2011measuring} proposed a channel selection process and estimated rPPG signals by conducting principal component analysis on color intensities of forehead regions. \cite{de2013robust} proposed a chrominance-based method, called CHROM, and it improves the performance of extracting rPPG signals by minimizing the effect of motion artifacts. \cite{wang2016algorithmic} proposed the POS algorithm, and it analyzes a projection plane orthogonal to the skin tone in the normalized RGB space.
+Conventional methods for extracting rPPG signals analyze subtle variations in color intensities of facial regions using image processing and mathematical modeling.
+Poh et al.~\cite{poh2010advancements} computed pulse waves by averaging RGB channels, and independent component analysis was conducted to extract rPPG signals.
+On the other hand, Lewandowska et al.~\cite{lewandowska2011measuring} proposed a channel selection process and estimated rPPG signals by conducting principal component analysis on color intensities of forehead regions.
+De Haan \& Jeanne~\cite{de2013robust} proposed a chrominance-based method, called CHROM, and it improves the performance of extracting rPPG signals by minimizing the effect of motion artifacts.
+Wang et al.~\cite{wang2016algorithmic} proposed the POS algorithm, and it analyzes a projection plane orthogonal to the skin tone in the normalized RGB space.
 While these conventional methods are computationally efficient to extract rPPG signals, their performance is not sufficient to be utilized in real-world applications.